valhalla/valhalla-docs/explorer/tutorial.md

 With Tangram Play, you can write and edit map styles and preview the changes live in the web browser.
 Tangram Play has two main interface components: the map preview and the editing pane.
 The map preview will show any changes made by writing in the editing pane on the fly.

 In this exercise, you will open a map with lines representing the transit routes operated by BART and the pedestrian isochrones from the location in Oakland.
-To customize the map, add a line representing bus 12 that you viewed in Mobility Explorer, or the GeoJSON resulting from any other query.

 1. Copy `goo.gl/pdE0oL` and paste it into the address bar of a new browser tab.
 This is a shortened link to a Tangram Play map, which opens to display a basemap with several transit-related layers.
   ![Transit map in Tangram Play](/images/mobility-explorer-tangram-play.png)